andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

 MRIQC Tutorial
 **************

 This tutorial will demonstrate how to install MRIQC and run it on a dataset.
 The data that we'll be using is the BIDS-ified output from the `BIDS Overview and Tutorial <https://andysbrainbook.readthedocs.io/en/latest/OpenScience/OS/BIDS_Overview.html>`__.
 If you haven't checked out the BIDS tutorial, or aren't familiar with BIDS conversion, I'd highly recommend completing that before getting started here.
 If however you fancy yourself a BIDS god (or goddess) and/or are looking to take the path of least resistance, you can download the BIDS output data `here <https://drive.google.com/drive/folders/13NmGGaRxqgSaqs8zUOGLxlcj1I6BrNle?usp=sharing>`__.
 Be sure to download the entire folder and not just the subfolders or files.
 If the download appears to have stalled, cancel the current download and retry.
-Once downloaded, extract/unzip the files (presumably from your Downloads folder), and type the following into the command line, line by line:
+Once downloaded, extract/unzip the files (presumably from your Downloads folder), and type the following into the terminal, line by line:

 ::

   mkdir $HOME/BIDS_tutorial
   mv ~/Downloads/BIDS_data/* $HOME/BIDS_tutorial